 We considered both onboard and portable generators when ours quit working.
 Below is a guide to the top RV generator options available.

 Onan owns the onboard RV diesel generator market.
 Currently, there are not many other options.
 They are also a very common manufacturer for onboard gasoline and propane units.
-Their units are known to be reliable, top perfomers.
+Their units are known to be reliable, top performers.
 Onan onboard generators have big price tags and service can also be expensive.

 Honda makes the most popular gasoline/propane portable units.
 The top performers are the Honda EU series units.
 They are very efficient and known to be the quietest on the market.
 This is the reason they are often the priciest portable option.

 Harbor Freight Predator units are growing in popularity for their low price and low noise levels.
 There is a lot of evidence they are just as quiet as the Honda units and can cost significantly less.
-If properly maintained, these units have advantages compared to the Honda worth researching.
+If properly maintained, these units have advantages compared to Honda worth researching.

 The Champion dual-fuel units are also popular due to their low cost.
 The ability to run on gasoline or propane also attracts many RVers who appreciate the flexibility.

 To compare prices for diesel generators and other portable units, check out Electric Generators Direct.
-It is a guide to compare RV generator prices but is not all-inclusive.
+It is a guide to comparing RV generator prices but is not all-inclusive.
 Be sure to consider shipping costs if not included.

 Guide to Care and Maintenance of an RV generator

 Regular maintenance is important to keeping your RV generator running smoothly however equally important is regular usage.
 Even if we don’t need to use our generator, we “exercise” it at least once a month.
 Exercising a generator means running it under load for 30-90 minutes.
-We normally use this time to run high usage appliances such as our convection oven.
+We normally use this time to run high-usage appliances such as our convection oven.
 It’s a great excuse for homemade baked goods.